 Oscar previously filed tax returns and reported FIF income but he has not done so for the last two years.
-Inland Revenue learns that Oscar has investments overseas through its annual automatic exchange of information programme with other tax authorities.
-It sends him a letter asking him to confirm that his tax affairs are in order but he ignores the request.
-Inland Revenue issues default assessments for each of the two years using the default method of FDR:
+Inland Revenue (IR) learns that Oscar has investments overseas through its annual automatic exchange of information programme with other tax authorities.
+IR sends a letter asking Oscar to confirm that his tax affairs are in order but he ignores the request.
+IR then issues default assessments for each of the two years using the default method of FDR:

-- year 1 NZ\$5,000 FDR - year 2 NZ\$8,000 FDR.
+- year 1 NZ\$5,000 - year 2 NZ\$5,200.

-Oscar decides to correct his tax affairs and files the returns with a notice of proposed adjustment.
-He chooses the following methods:
+Oscar decides to correct his tax affairs and files the returns with NOPAs.